FAQ’S

 Where are you located?

-We are a foster-based rescue, meaning that our dogs are not in a shelter.
-Our amazing foster families take care of our dogs in their own homes until they find their forever families.
+We are a foster-based rescue, so our dogs don’t live in a shelter.
+Instead, our wonderful foster families care for them in their own homes until they find their forever families.

 How long does the adoption process take?